 "Why would I waste another beer on you?"
 He leered at me like I was dirt.
 "Your nothing to me…Brian…bet thirty dollars…that I could take your virginity."
 My head hurt at this news, I looked down at the water.
 Maybe jumping in would be better than listening to this.
 "You're not worth the hassle, though."
 Gavin's voice was closer than I expected his disgusting breath blew on my face.
 Unexpectedly, his hand went around my throat.
 I choked gripping onto his arm, trying to pull him off.

 And as if the gods didn't hate me enough already, the boat hit something hard… or something hit it?
-The leverage of the now rocking boat gave me enough strength to pull Gavin's death grip off of me.
-I pushed Gavin away from me, but in doing so, it sent me falling backwards.
+The leverage of the now rocking boat gave me enough strength to yank Gavin's death grip off of me.
+I pushed Gavin away from me, but in doing so, it sent me falling backwards, into the water.

 The water was strikingly cold.
 The first thought I had when I hit the water was that I didn't get enough breath before I fell.
 The desperate need for oxygen burned my lungs immediately.
 The second thought I had was that I was sinking.
 I thrashed about trying the swim to the surface.
 I could see the lights from the boat, but I wasn't going up, I was still descending.
 I was getting further and further away from the light.

 Panicking, I kicked and tried to fight the urge to breathe.
 But the fight in me was dying.
-I watched the water above me, from the boat beams of light cut through the darkness.
+I watched the water above me, from the boat there were beams of light shining through the dark water.
 A dark figure cut out the light for a second, startling me.
 The only thing I recognized was the dorsal fin.
 It dominated the creature's body.
 Was it a shark?
 I had no clue.